“What if we just went travelling instead?” said my wife, shifting our one-year-old to her other hip.

 It hasn’t all been plain sailing: not with a jet-lagged 5 and 8 year old in tow who’ve just had their world turned upside down.
-It’s also going to take a while to leave all the stress of London and selling a property behind us.
+It’s also going to take a while to leave all the stress of city life and selling a property behind.
 But already I can feel some joy creeping back into our lives.

 I used to be the kind of guy who went wreck diving in Curaçao, bungee jumping in New Zealand or set off on my own to crew a tall ship from Gibraltar to the Canary Islands because none of my friends wanted to do anything exciting that summer.

 For some reason, I’d thought getting married, having kids and buying a property meant I couldn’t do all that any more.
 There was never a moment when I thought “Well, glad I did all those things, because it’s over now.”
 It was the slow, subconscious creep of settling down and being responsible – of being a “grown up” and prioritising adult things.
 Of saving money for domestic improvements.

 But what was I really improving?
 Did any of it make my kids happy?
 What about my wife, who gave up a career in journalism to raise our children and was now expected to just pick up where she left off like nothing had changed, like having kids hadn’t transformed absolutely everything?